-The Metropole in Venice is one of those hotels it is very easy to love.
-It is not only comfortable, well-located and blessed with a Michelin star twinkling over its restaurant: it also has character.
+The Metropole in Venice is an hotel for those “in the know”.
+It is comfortable, well-located and has a Michelin star twinkling over its restaurant.
+But it also has something else which nowadays is quite rare: character.
 Character is difficult to define, but when you encounter it you recognise it immediately.
 In a world in which too many hotels seem to strive for the same ghastly blandness, The Metropole stands out as a beacon of hope.
 The owner and General Manager, the charming and vivacious Gloria Beggiato (pictured, with your correspondent), runs her establishment with enormous panache.
 The result is that hers is the very best sort of luxury establishment.

-As soon as your bespoke brogues touch the floor of the entrance hall, you are surrounded by the gorgeous confection of crimson velvet, shimmering gold and sparkling crystal which is The Metropole’s style.
+As soon as you enter, you are surrounded by the gorgeous confection of crimson velvet, shimmering gold and sparkling crystal which is The Metropole’s style.
 If I might be permitted a sweet comparison, it is like walking into a box of the finest dark chocolates (and I do love my chocolates).
 These sumptuous surroundings are entrancing.
 And there is more.
 There is the hotel’s astonishing collection of artefacts.
 This is displayed in the illuminated cabinets which are in every nook and cranny of the property.
 Fans, visiting-card cases, candlesticks, evening bags, corkscrews, crucifixes, hairbrushes… there must be hundreds – no, thousands – of them.
 The Metropole, then, is no ordinary place.

 I wondered whether Sigmund Freud had done the same.
 He stayed at the hotel in the 1890s, only a few years after it had opened.
 It changed its name to The Metropole in 1939, and has been run since the 1970s by the Beggiato family.
 The original building on this site had a chapel, in which Antonio Vivaldi gave music lessons and, it is suggested, composed The Four Seasons.
 The great man’s church is right next door.
 So The Metroplole – quite apart from the patronage of your correspondent – has some serious claims to fame.

 Perhaps that is why people seem to enjoy working here.
 Certainly, every member of staff I encountered was full of charm and good humour.
-Of course, such courtesy is particularly important at breakfast time – which is one of the reasons I enjoyed so much the breaking of the fast at The Metropole.
-The Breakfast Room Manager, Andrea, looked after me particularly well.
-Installed at a corner table with a cushion for my back, I tucked into excellent comestibles.
+Of course, such courtesy is particularly important at breakfast time – which is one of the reasons I enjoyed so much my times in the elegant, silvery breakfast room.
+Here Laura, the lady in charge, looked after me particularly well.
+Installed at a corner table with a cushion for my back, I tucked into excellent comestibles, including my Grandfather’s Breakfast (of porridge made with water, brown bread and butter and sliced raw onion).
 From the buffet I secured bacon, scrambled egg and tomatoes, slices of crusty bread with marmalade (from Messrs Wilkin & Son of Tiptree in Essex), cake, ham and fresh fruit.
-To my table the jolly waitresses brought pots of coffee, dishes of ice cubes and plates of tip-top mushrooms on toast.
+To my table the jolly waitresses brought pots of coffee and dishes of ice cubes.
 And, of course, each day I concluded my breakfast with a cappuccino.

 One further detail I must mention: the proper Kellogg’s cornflakes.
-On a previous visit these were absent, and had to be secured specially for me by the Chef, Luca Venitti.
-Now they are standard fare on the buffet, and are an example of The Metropole’s determination to maintain high standards.
+On a previous visit these were absent, and had to be secured specially for me by the Chef, Luca Veritti.
+Now they are standard fare on the buffet, and are an example The Metropole’s admirable determination to maintain high standards.

-I am not the only person to admire Chef Venitti.
+Admirable the chef certainly is.
+And I am not the only person to hold this opinion.
 The aforementioned Michelin star is a tribute to a cuisine which takes the finest ingredients and presents them in sophisticated dishes.
 These are described as ‘contemporary’ or ‘traditional’.
 The dining room is called the Restaurant Met.
-I liked its calm atmosphere, created by candles and soft lighting.
+With candles and soft lighting, its atmosphere is calm.
 The glassware is good (by Riedel), the napery is beige and the waiters wear black.
 The staff is young, efficient and friendly.
-I was looked after particularly well by 1st Maitre d’ Matteo.
 Prices on the menu run from 100€ for 3 courses to 200€ for 8 courses.